 Budget Consultation Meeting

-A Budget Consultation Meeting was held in the Board Room at the Limestone Education Centre, 220~Portsmouth Avenue, Kingston, on Tuesday, May 3, 2011, at 7:00 p.m.
+A Budget Consultation Meeting was held at the Limestone Education Centre, 220 Portsmouth Avenue, Kingston, on Monday, May 3, 2010, at 6:00 p.m.

-Chair French welcomed those present to the meeting, thanking them for coming to present their budget requests.
-She indicated that the information presented this evening will be received and Trustees will take the comments from this evening’s meeting into consideration as they move forward through the budget process.
+Chair Beavis welcomed those present to the meeting, thanking them for coming to present their budget requests.
+He said that the information presented this evening will be received and Trustees will take the comments from this evening’s meeting into consideration as they move forward through the budget process.